blukatdevelopment/UnchainedWorldsOld/character_creation/spell_compendium.md

 Enhance Ability (2nd)
 Casting Time: 1 action
 Range: Touch
-Components: V, S, M(fur or feather from beast)
 Duration: Concentration, up to 1 hour
 You magically augment one creature you touch.
 Choose an ability to augment.
 The target gains advantage on checks and saving throws with this ability, and one additional effect depending on that ability.
 - STR(Bull's strength) double carrying capacity